ymkz/frontend-practice-range/README.md

 ## Reference

-This repository based on [giannico/typescript-monorepo: A TypeScript monorepo utilizing TypeScript project references and yarn workspaces](https://github.com/giannico/typescript-monorepo)
+This repository is managed as monorepo based on [giannico/typescript-monorepo: A TypeScript monorepo utilizing TypeScript project references and yarn workspaces](https://github.com/giannico/typescript-monorepo)

 ## Author